-MBG-Madagascar’s first project to be supported by WLT focuses on the humid Ankarabolava-Agnakatrika forests in south-eastern Madagascar – a vestige of a once vast, but now largely destroyed expanse of forest the size of Norfolk, England.
-These forest fragments are now the only area of natural vegetation remaining in the Vangaindrano District.
+MBG-Madagascar’s first project to be supported by WLT focuses on the humid Ankarabolava-Agnakatrika forests in south-eastern Madagascar – a vestige of a once vast, but now largely destroyed expanse of forest that covered the eastern side of Madagascar.
+These forest fragments are now the only significant areas of natural vegetation remaining in the Vangaindrano District.
 Moreover, low-elevation evergreen forest of this type is a seriously under-represented forest type in Madagascar’s protected area network.

 The 200-ha extension of the Ankarabolava-Agnakatrika Protected Area will act as a buffer zone surrounding the existing forest.
 Around 95% of the designated land for this project is deforested and consists of a species-poor shrub savanna, but the remainder represents a unique moist broadleaf forest biome, which across the world is home to some of the world’s rarest species, many of which are still undocumented by science.

-Between 2023 and 2028, MBG-Madagascar aims to use WLT funds to carefully restore forest on the acquired land by propagating and planting 500,000 native trees from a selection of at least 70 locally sourced native woody plant species, with a focus on those that are now very rare at the site.
+Between 2023 and 2028, MBG-Madagascar aims to use WLT funds to carefully restore forest on the acquired land by propagating and planting 500,000 native trees from a selection of at least 70 locally sourced native woody plant species, including those that are now very rare at the site because of selective exploitation.
 This work will not only expand the protected forest but also significantly contribute to improving its integrity and reducing the risk of degradation by outside threats.